Hezekiah's Tunnel: A Marvel of Engineering Amidst Siege

 Hezekiah’s Tunnel is an underground aqueduct from the 8th Century BCE.
 It is a marvel of engineering that is carved meticulously through solid rock.
 It is from a time when the city braced itself against impending Assyrian aggression.

-King Hezekiah'S Tunnel
+King Hezekiah's Tunnel

 Davidbena, CC BY-SA 4.0, via Wikimedia Commons